-Banyan tree in Maui was started in 2013 buy PADI instructors Kevin and his wife, Caitlin Maratea.
-They focus on Shore diving.
-During your stay on Maui, you can explore several different diving sites like Kathakali reef as well as Mala pier.
-The name Banyan tree got its name from the inspiration of the Banyan tree.
-In 1873 it only stood 8 ft tall.
-It was imported from India and implanted in the Courthouse Square in Lahaina.
-It now Shades 2/3 of an acre it is supported by 16 trunks and stands over 60 feet high.
-It is where many local festivals take place, and some artists sell their treasures.
-A banyan tree divers Scuba Our Guest get the stunning beauty of Hawaii along with an exciting scuba environment.
+Banyan Tree Divers Scuba got its name from the inspiration of Lahaina’s banyan tree.
+In 1873, the banyan tree only stood 8 ft tall when it was imported from India and planted in the Courthouse Square in Lahaina.
+It now Shades 2/3 of an acre, supported by 16 trunks!
+The banyan tree now stands over 60 feet high.
+It’s a place where weekly festivals take place and local artists sell their handcrafted works of art.
+At Banyan Tree Divers Scuba our guests enjoy the stunning beauty of Hawaii alongside an exciting scuba environment.

-Banyan Tree has three main company goals.
-We strive to give each guest a safe and Unforgettable trip to Maui.
-We also want to protect the coral reef and the fish that live there.
-We want everyone who comes to Banyan Tree Divers Scuba feels like they are diving with family.
+Banyan Tree Divers Scuba has three main company goals.
+First, we strive to help each guest have a safe and unforgettable trip to Maui.
+Second, we want to protect the coral reef and the fish that live there.
+Third, we hope everyone who comes to Banyan Tree Divers Scuba feels like they are diving with family.

 Things to see

-With us, you can expect to see a wide variety of creatures.
+Maui scuba diving provides you a wide variety of corals and creatures.
 Moray eels are a common sight.
 The yellow margin moray eel is an abundant resident that can grow as long as 4 foot.
 You might also see the slightly smaller spotted moray eels hiding in crevices between the corals.
 This is one reason why all scuba divers remember to never place a hand or finger near the corals.
 If we got lucky, it’s always great to see the colorful dragon moray eel.

-Most divers come to see the turtles that live off of the Maui Shore.
-Airport Beach is a massive dive site, but Turtle sightings here are hit and Miss.
-The most common at this site is the Hawksbill Turtles which are here during the summer and fall months.
+Most divers come to Maui to see the big Green Hawaiian Turtles that live near the shoreline.
+Airport Beach is a massive dive site, so Turtle sightings can be hit and miss.
+Airport Beach does have a few resident Hawksbill Turtles, who show up most often during the summer and fall months.
 25% of the sea life that is found here can be found nowhere else in the world.
-One of these is the Hawaiian damselfish.
-You can also see the Hawaiian Monk seal.
+One of these is the Hawaiian damselfish, and another is the massive Hawaiian Monk seal.

 Banyan Tree Maui